Olivia and the Stages of Grief

 Fringe - "Marionette" (3.09)

 Before I begin discussing this episode of Fringe, I want to do my usual, which is advise those who have not yet seen this episode not to read any further until you have seen it, as this does contain spoilers.
 (At this point, everyone should really be on board with that, so I may do away with the warnings in the future.)
-For a "stand-alone" episode, this was a very good episode, and I give it 9 Broken Hearts, obviously in reference to how Olivia now feels, something for which I do not blame her at all.
 I am shocked by the people saying that they are angry with her for reacting the way that she does, but she is in love with Peter.
-She is in love with him, and she comes home to discover that her sweetheart has been with someone that wasn't her.
+She is in love with him, and she comes home to discover that he has been with someone that wasn't her.
 Despite the fact that Peter apologizes and says that he legitimately believed that Bolivia was her, she is naturally torn apart.
 In fact, I recently had a conversation with my boyfriend Ray during which I said to him that if I were Olivia, I would say to Peter, "How could you not have been able to tell that it wasn't me?" and that is ultimately exactly what she does.
 It wasn't like Peter was oblivious of the Other Side.
 After all, this happened to Olivia because he went over there in the first place.

 Astrid also has a bit of intervention in this episode, which also makes me happy.
 She has a conversation with Olivia, telling her that Peter is not in love with Bolivia, that he is in love with Olivia and that he acted the way that he did because he thought that Bolivia was her.
 Olivia tells Astrid that she understands, as she tells Peter, but how could she possibly understand?
 Obviously, as we know from the second to the last scene, she